Bojan the Bear

 Bojan the Bear (Medved Bojan) is the title and the protagonist of the Slovenian animation children's television series.
 It's the best-known and most successful Slovenian cartoon series.

-Bojan the Bear is a painter who paints his own world with three colours.
-A friend of his enters the world, using two other colours - white and black - to paint glaciers.
+Bojan the Bear is a painter who paints his own world using three colours.
+A friend enters his world, using two additional colours - white and black - to paint glaciers.

 The cartoon was created by Serbian-born Branko Ranitović and Slovenian Dušan Povh.
-Series was in original run from 1985-1999.
+Series was in original run from 1985 to 1999.
 Animated series was broadcast on Slovenian national television RTV Ljubljana and broadcast on United Kingdom television The Children's Channel.
 Character was originally animated by Zdenko Gašparović and Pavao Štalter.